bluetentacle/contract-mesh/README.md

 ...
 ```

-When the service is deployed to an environment, the API gateway in that environment can use service discovery to obtain a list of all services and retrieve their contracts.
-It looks for those endpoints with gateway exposure enabled, and configure itself accordingly.
+When the service is deployed to an environment, the API gateway in that environment can retrieve its contract.
+It can then look for those endpoints with gateway exposure enabled, and configure itself accordingly.

 ## Configure service mesh sidecars or resiliency behavior in code